Some posts contain compensated links. Please read this disclaimer for more info.

 Finally, in 1944 the city became yet again part of Romania as it is today.

-After the 1989 fall of Communism, the city went through a rapid development process, today is one of the most prosperous cities in Romania.
+After the 1989 fall of Communism, the city went through a rapid development process; today is one of Romania’s most prosperous cities.

 If you’re wondering if Romania is safe to visit?
 Don’t worry, Oradea might be one of the safest cities in the country.